 Shore Way in print but Kent Ramblers volunteers are

 working on a new guide.
-If you would like to help
+If you are planning to

 The testing arrangements are that we will email you

 the first two sections of the route to test out.